codio/site/source/docs/salesforce/sf-logs.html.markdown

 As with any other Codio files, this log file is a real-time file that can be seen by all users.
 It can also be edited.

-##Deleting the log
+##Clearing the log
-As the file is a regular file, you can delete the log in either of two ways
+As the log is a normal Codio file, you can delete the log as follows

+- Tools->Salesforce->Clear Log menu item
 - Remove the file by right-clicking it; it will get recreated by Codio automatically
 - Ctrl/Cmd+A then press delete; you can even manually delete selected parts of the log